 - several other diagnostic testings that have been designed and tailored to AMADEUS Vienna students by our EAL Department, as needed

 At AMADEUS we believe in the importance of diversity, inclusion and solidarity within Education.

-After having processed all applicants, siblings of AV students are given priority over other applicants.
+After having processed all applicants, siblings of AMADEUS Vienna students are given priority over other applicants.